 Time is money- and there’s always a cost when you have an employee spending hours on the clock shredding paper.
 The hours that are lost when they are shredding documents instead of doing other important tasks.

 You also have to factor in the loss of productivity, inconvenience and distractions that shredding paper onsite causes.
 The sound of shredding paper isn’t something that’s easy to tune out- especially if its a lower-quality machine.

 Accidents and Equipment Breakdown

-Accidents happen, and although someone fixing a jammed or overheated paper shredder could lose some skin or fingers, the most likely scenario is a catastrophic failure when someone feeds non-paper material through a shredder.
-Paper clips, staples and cd’s are not something your run-of-the-mill shredder can handle, so if these aren’t removed, it can damage the machine.
+Accidents happen.
+Although someone fixing a jammed or overheated paper shredder could lose some skin or fingers, the most likely scenario is a catastrophic failure when someone feeds non-paper material through a shredder.
+Paper clips, staples and cd’s are not something your run-of-the-mill shredder can handle.
+If these aren’t removed, it can damage the machine.

 There’s also a limitation on the amount of paper you can shred at one time.
 The constant use of a shredder that’s not designed for large volumes of paper causes it to overheat, jam, and break down.
 The end result is usually a trip to purchase another shredder, a backlog of more documents that need to be shredded, and more hours of otherwise productive work wasted.

 Now that you understand some of the costs and risks of shredding documents internally, what’s next?

 There are many options you can choose to protect your company, save money, and optimize your employee’s time.
 Here are a few options that might work well for your business:

 Off-site shredding: Off-site shredding is ideal if you have large volumes of material.
 The shredding company you choose will send trucks to your location to collect the material in locked bins to be shredded at their secure location.

 Mobile Shredding: Mobile shredding is helpful If you are required to witness the shredding of your documents.
 Industrial shredders mounted in trucks come to your office or facility and shred all the files, records and documents while you watch.